Baseball stadium taking shape in Wichita, season ticket prices announced

-If you drive by the the Old Lawrence Dumont Stadium you’ll see the beginnings of the new one.
+WICHITA, Kan.
+(KSNW) – If you have driven by the old Lawrence-Dumont Stadium you’ll see the beginnings of the new one.

 “We have had so much activity in the trailer this week,” says President Jay Miller.
 “You are going to start to see concrete go in, along with the steel.
 It is taking shape into a ball park.”